-Colorado horses form groups that are called harems.
-A harem is composed of one adult male, several females, their foals, and younger horses of both sexes, and one to five stallions.
+Colorado horses form groups called harems.
+A harem has one adult male, several females, their foals, and younger horses of both sexes.
+This also includes one to five stallions.
 Each group is led by a dominant mare.
-Harems are usually small, containing between 3 and 35 animals; this number changes as young animals are driven out of their natal band and join other bands, or as stallions challenge each other for dominance.
+Harems are usually small, containing between three and thirty-five animals; this number changes as young animals are driven out of their natal band and join other bands, or as stallions challenge each other for dominance.

-A band or harem should not be confused with a herd.
+Do not confuse a band or harem with a herd.
 In herds, there is usually a single stallion, though occasionally a few less-dominant males may remain on the fringes of the group.

 It is no secret that horses have evolved to live in herds.
 As with many animals that live in large groups, establishment of a stable hierarchical system is important to reduce aggression and increase group cohesion.
 Dominance can depend on a variety of factors, including an individual horse’s need for a particular resource at a given time.
 Some horses may be dominant over all resources and others may be submissive for all resources.